SjoerdV/SjoerdV.github.io/_posts/2021-09-25-post-a-little-less-conspicuous-introduction-part1-4.md

 3. Part 3: [A little less conspicuous - The Tor Proxy][3] on running your own Tor SOCKS5 Proxy + Privoxy HTTP Proxy on DietPi
    * Requirements: None, can run Standalone
    * Achieves: Have the option to 'go anonymous' on the web when you want it, also for mobile devices (iOS, Android)
-4. Part 4: [A little less conspicuous - Obscure DNS traffic][4] on routing your DNS Traffic through Tor
+4. Part 4: [A little less conspicuous - Obscuring DNS traffic][4] on routing your DNS Traffic through Tor
    * Requirements: Parts 2 and 3
    * Achieves: Obscure already Secure DNS-over-TLS Traffic from your DNS resolvers